 However, in the days before we moved from Alabama to Washington state, we had a grill that we used whenever we felt like grilling some vegetables (and other things before going vegan).
 It was too complicated to pack it for a cross-country move, so we left it to our neighbors.

 After some experimenting, today’s recipe was born!
-For this sandwich, I marinate the mushroom caps in barbecue sauce, and then smear even more sauce on the mushrooms right before serving.
+For this sandwich, I marinate the mushroom caps in my homemade no-cook BBQ sauce, and then smear even more sauce on the mushrooms right before serving.

 I cook the caps in a little bit of an improvised broth to infuse them with some more flavor – some dried rosemary helps with that.
 Also, there’s no need for adding oil to the pan as the rosemary broth keeps the mushrooms from sticking.